Breast Reduction for Men

 How the Male Breast Reduction Procedure Is Performed

 Your breast reduction procedure is performed in our on-site state-of-the-art surgical suite.
-You'll appreciate the additional care, attention, and safety of our surgical suite, where Dr. Ruff has all the latest technologies and equipment updates available to serve your needs.
+You’ll appreciate the additional care, attention, and safety of our surgical suite, where our surgeons have all the latest technologies and equipment updates available to serve your needs.

 The procedure generally takes 1 to 2 hours to complete and may be performed either under general anesthesia or with local anesthesia with sedation.
-Dr. Ruff and his staff do everything possible to ensure your comfort during the procedure and your happiness with the outcome.
+Our team does everything possible to ensure your comfort during the procedure and your happiness with the outcome.

-If your enlarged breasts consist primarily of excessive fatty tissue, Dr. Ruff may use VASERlipo™ liposuction.
+If your enlarged breasts consist primarily of excessive fatty tissue, we may use VASERlipo™ liposuction.
 If excess glandular tissue is the primary cause, the tissue may be cut out with a scalpel.
 This excision may be performed alone or in conjunction with liposuction.

 During an excision procedure, the incision is made either on the edge of the nipple (areola) or in the underarm area.
-Dr. Ruff carefully removes excess glandular tissue, fat, and skin from around the pigmented area surrounding the areola and from the sides and bottom of the breast by working through as small an incision as possible.
-Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions and more visible scars, but it's always Dr. Ruff's goal to keep scarring to a minimum.
+The surgeon carefully removes excess glandular tissue, fat, and skin from around the pigmented area surrounding the areola and from the sides and bottom of the breast by working through as small an incision as possible.
+Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions and more visible scars, but it’s always our team’s goal to keep scarring to a minimum.

-For liposuction-only breast reduction, Dr. Ruff will likely make a small incision of less than a half-inch in length around the edge of the areola, or he may make the incision in the underarm area.
+For liposuction-only breast reduction, your surgeon will likely make a small incision of less than a half-inch in length around the edge of the areola, or they may make the incision in the underarm area.
 You may feel a vibration or some friction during the procedure, but generally no pain.

 Sometimes a small drain is inserted through a separate incision to remove excess fluids after the procedure is completed.
 Once closed, the area is covered with a dressing.
 The chest may be wrapped to keep the skin firmly in place.